-- Grill your own Oysters and fill your stomach!
+- Grill your own Oysters!

-Grill your own Oysters and fill your stomach!
+Grill your own Oysters!

 Kojima suisan Kaki Yoshoku-jo (Kojima Oyster fisheries)

 Uramura, Toba-city, Mie Pref.